-How To Give-

 Although outright gifts provide valuable support for current programs, estate giving provides substantial support for future programs.
 This form of giving is particularly suitable if you desire to make a larger gift through your estate rather than in your lifetime.
 The allowable estate tax deduction for charitable gifts remain unlimited under the new tax laws.

-I give, devise, and bequeath to the University of Kentucky College of Agriculture, a charitable corporation located in Lexington, Kentucky, the sum of ________ dollars (or other personal or real property appropriately described) to be used as it shall deem advisable to best promote the institution's objectives.
+I give, devise, and bequeath to the University of Kentucky College of Agriculture, Food and Envrionment, a charitable corporation located in Lexington, Kentucky, the sum of ________ dollars (or other personal or real property appropriately described) to be used as it shall deem advisable to best promote the institution's objectives.

 Gifts in Trust